 View ERCOT public tax records – the latest available are from 2018.
 ERCOT, the non-profit does well for itself.

 With ERCOT being a non-profit entity, the salaries of ERCOT’s top employees are public information.
+This was the 2021 public information available at the time of publishing.

 |BOARD MEMBER; PRESIDENT & CEO||$814,909|